 When a defendant does not pay, creditors have several legal tools available to enforce a judgment:

-Each jurisdiction provides certain exemptions protecting specific property and income from collection efforts, making it important to understand what assets are reachable.
+Each state provides certain exemptions protecting specific property and income from collection efforts.

 Consequences in Florida if a Defendant Does Not Pay a Judgment